Best mortgage rates in the UK

 Best buy-to-let mortgage deals in the UK

 Property investors and landlords have to weigh up the cost of their mortgage against the rental income that they can generate from a property.
-So, it goes without saying that securing the best rate of interest for a low monthly repayment is vital.
-Buy-to-let mortgage rates differ from those offered to homebuyers because there is usually deemed to be an extra element of risk that the borrower will become unable to repay the mortgage as they rely on tenants.
-You will find more specific information about buy-to-let mortgages in our article, "What is the best buy-to-let mortgage?"
+So, it goes without saying that securing the best interest rate for a low monthly payment is vital.
+Buy-to-let mortgage rates differ from those offered to homebuyers because they are typically deemed to involve an extra element of risk, as the borrower relies on tenants to repay the mortgage.
+You will find more specific information about buy-to-let mortgages in our article, 'What is the best buy-to-let mortgage?'.

 Again, we have assumed a property purchase price of £350,000 and a mortgage term of 25 years for the purposes of the rates we have listed.
 For the latest mortgage deals you can use our mortgage comparison tool.